Chechnya: Christianity

 From the 11th to 13th centuries (i.e. before Mongol invasions of Durdzuketia), there was a mission of Georgian Orthodox missionaries to the Nakh peoples.
 They were not successful, though one or two highland teips did convert to Christianity (conversion was largely by teips).
 However, during the Mongol invasions of Durdzuketia, these Christianized teips gradually reverted to paganism, perhaps due to the loss of Transcaucasian contacts, as the Georgians fought the Mongols and briefly fell under their dominion.

 The once-strong Russian minority in Chechnya, mostly Terek Cossacks and estimated as numbering approximately 25,000 in 2012, are predominantly Russian Orthodox, although currently only one church exists in Grozny.
 In August 2011, Archbishop Zosima of Vladikavkaz and Makhachkala performed the first mass baptism ceremony in the history of the Chechen Republic in the Terek River of Naursky District, in which 35 citizens of Naursky and Shelkovsky districts were converted to Russian Orthodoxy.
 As of 2020, there are eight Eastern Orthodox churches in Chechnya, the largest is the temple of the Archangel Michael in Grozny.

+There has been a very small Baptist community in Chechnya since 1885.
+At its height there was around 800 members.
+In 1994 Baptists in Chechnya numbered 500 members, in 2000 there was 100 and 200 in 2002.
+Since then the community has declined with the Grozny prayer house having about 30 to 40 regular attendees in 2019 and about 20 by 2021, though the whole community may number around 170.
+Baptists in Chechnya are primarily non-Chechen, but there are a very small number of Chechen converts.
+As of 2013, there were two Baptist prayer houses in Chechnya, as well as one Seventh-Day Adventist prayer house.

 Politics

 Since 1990, the Chechen Republic has had many legal, military, and civil conflicts involving separatist movements and pro-Russian authorities.
 Chechnya has enjoyed a period of relative stability under the Russian-appointed government, although there is still some separatist movement activity.
 Its regional constitution entered into effect on 2 April 2003, after an all-Chechen referendum was held on 23 March 2003.
 Some Chechens were controlled by regional teips, or clans, despite the existence of pro- and anti-Russian political structures.

-In the 2024 Russian presidential election, which critics called rigged and fraudulent, Russian President Vladimir Putin won 98.99% of the vote in Chechnya.
+In the 2024 Russian presidential election, which critics called rigged and fraudulent, Russian president Vladimir Putin won 98.99% of the vote in Chechnya.

+Chechnya, under the current 2003 constitution, operates under a presidential system.
+Proposals for a parliamentary system were rejected as it was seen to be as "inconsistent with the overall [Russian] constitutional field." but was still supported by Beslan Gantamirov, former Mayor of Grozny.